dreibh/code.simula.no/code/playertv.md

 ---
 title: 'PlayerTV'
-desc: 'PlayerTV is a framework designed to identify, re-identify, track, and clip specific players within a soccer video.'
+desc: 'PlayerTV is a framework designed to identify and track players in a soccer video, in order to create player-specific highlight clips.'
 link: https://github.com/simula/playertv
 ---